intel/authservice-configurator/README.md

 In addition you'll need to create secret `ca-authservice-certs` which has files `/etc/envoy/tls/tls.crt` and `/etc/envoy/tls/tls.key`, and the cert needs to be signed by the CA referenced in the `trusted_ca` field above.
+The SNI has to be `authservice.istio-system`.

 # Known issues and missing features
   * Better defaults for RBAC for the Configuration and Chain objects